People

 Michael Chmielewski, SMU Angela Gutchess, Brandeis University

-Eric Fields, Westminster College Ateka Contractor, University of North Texas
+Eric Fields, UNC Greensboro Ateka Contractor, University of North Texas